 At higher doses, kratom extracts can as an analgesic.3 It is also used to treat opium withdrawal symptoms including in self-treatment.16 Kratom is also used for relieving fever, diarrhea, depression, and anxiety.17–21 In addition, kratom extracts are known to have antimicrobial, antioxidant,22 and anti-inflammatory23 properties.

-Studies show that raw kratom extract has analgesic effects in rodents.23–27 Also, these studies indicate that mitragynine by itself elicits analgesic effects in several species.
+Studies show that raw kratom extract has analgesic effects in rodents.23–27 Also, these studies indicate that mitragynine by itself has analgesic effects in several species.

 Studies indicate that 7-OH also has analgesic effects.
 This activity may happen via hMOR.
 Moreover, researchers have found that 7-OH is more potent at hMOR than morphine.15,28